Pullback formulas for arithmetic cycles on orthogonal Shimura varieties: Introduction

 \subsection{Acknowledgements}

 The author thanks Jan Bruinier, Luis Garcia, Jos\'e Burgos Gil, and Siddarth Sankaran for helpful discussions, some of which took place during the AIM workshop \emph{Arithmetic intersection theory on Shimura varieties}, January 4-8, 2021.
 The author thanks AIM for facilitating these conversations.
+The author also thanks the anonymous referees for helpful comments and corrections.